 Many bridges are one lane bridges

 We have a lot of single lane bridges, that means lower speed and more careful driving.
 When approaching a single lane bridge, you will see the traffic sign you see here on your right, before you reach the bridge.
 Look ahead and see if you see any oncoming traffic.
-The bridge is wide enough for only one vehicle at a time.
-Make sure the bridge is clear of oncoming traffic before you cross.
+The bridge is wide enough for only one vehicle at a

 The lights on the car are required to be ON at all times

 Iceland has short and dark winter days with little daylight and long summer days which are not very bright.
 The general rule is that you always have the lights on the car turned on.